DanielBMarkham/Info-Ops/manuscript/chapter21.md

 ![When notes come in, they go to the right feature file.
 Automatically.](images/chapter21-supplementalinfeaturefile.png)

-As you can see, the three child supplementals are listed, along with the parent, "Check and monitor delivery stack" If we add a new note to the parent item, it'll appear in all the places the parent is referenced.
+As you can see, the three child supplementals are listed, along with the parent, "Check and monitor delivery stack."
+If we add a new note to the parent item, it'll appear in all the places the parent is referenced.
 It'll also appear in all the places any children or grandchildren are referenced.
-You could write up a very detailed description by what you mean by "Check and monitor delivery stack" and keep that in one place, version-controlled.
+You could write up a very detailed description of what you mean by "Check and monitor delivery stack" and keep that in one place, version-controlled.
 It'll appear wherever it's needed because our links are in place.
 Then you never have to repeat yourself or worry whether or not you've included all the appropriate acceptance detail in your story.

 Write once, use everywhere.
 Always stay current.
 Info-Ops.
 (Gee, I'm telling you, somebody needs to write a book about this stuff!)

 These feature files can make a great story-at-a-glance reference.
-There are two other keywords associated with behaviors that appear in the files, "SCENARIO" and "CODE"
+There are two other keywords associated with behaviors that appear in the files, "SCENARIO" and "CODE".

 "SCENARIO" is a list of all the paths through the story that you've captured.
 "CODE" is computer code you want attached to the behavior to come out later. **EasyAM isn't a tool for translating models into code.** But if what you've captured is useful later on, there's no reason it can't create a report to help you code whenever you get around to it.